50+ UK Business Loan Statistics 2024

 Taking out a business loan shouldn’t harm your personal credit rating.
 However, missing payments for your business loan could impact your personal credit rating if you personally guaranteed your business account in any way.

-What is the best way to get a business loan?
+How easy is it to get a business loan?

 There are numerous ways to enquire about taking out a business loan, from visiting a bank branch in person to applying online.
 Using a reputable price comparison site, like Money.co.uk, allows you to compare the best rates on loans from leading banks and financial organisations to ensure you get the right deal for your company.